pjotrp/bioruby-rdf/README.md

 [![Build Status](https://secure.travis-ci.org/pjotrp/bioruby-rdf.png)](http://travis-ci.org/pjotrp/bioruby-rdf)

 Library and tools for using an RDF triple-store with biological data.
+To work with RDF it is often necessary to parse some (tabular) data and output RDF.
-It includes tools for storing parsed data into a triple store.
-The name includes RDF, but that really is too a narrow view of the purpose of this tool, unfortunately alternative names (bio-semweb and bio-triplestore) are even worse.
+This repository contains a collection of functions to parse files and generate RDF, allowing one to store data into a triple store.
+The name includes RDF, but that really is too a narrow view of the purpose of this tool, unfortunately alternative names (bio-semweb and bio-triplestore) are even worse, so we'll stick to bio-rdf.

+At this point this library is very much a work in progress.
+Together with the [https://github.com/wstrinz/publisci](publisci) module by Will Strinz, we hope to get to a unified approach for data parsing and RDF output.

-First there are the parsers.
+Here, first there are the parsers.
 Every (native) data-type has a parser module.
 This parser module controls the parsing flow.
 The actual parsing is handled by lower level routines, which may even reside in other libraries, such as BioRuby.
 The basic flow is